Is income protection insurance tax deductible?

 This will depend on your own unique situation, such as your income, tax situation and insurance needs.
 Give yourself the best opportunity possible to get a great value product by weighing up options from both super funds and insurers.

 Above all, make sure the cover you take out adequately fits your needs.
-Read a little more about these products or get straight to comparing income protection on our website.
+Read more about income protection insurance or compare policies and quotes with our online service.

 The information provided here is of a general nature and does not consider your personal objectives, financial situation or needs.
 Before you decide to purchase a product, it is important to read the relevant product disclosure statement (PDS).